nikolamilosevic86/RichAnnotator/README.md

 	this.order= order; // order among the siblings this.parent = parentNode; //Pointer to the parent node this.children = []; // Array of the children nodes
-	selected = selected; // Whether it was selected for annotation }
+	this.selected = selected; // Whether it was selected for annotation }
 ```